steglasaurous/requestobot/README.md

 7. Start angular client with `nx serve requestobot-client`
 8. Start electron app with `nx serve requestobot-desktop`.
 Note in this mode the electron app loads the client via the served requestobot-client.
 When building the output electron app, it will be embedded in the electron app itself.

+> **NOTE**
+> Building on linux: If you run into an error during npm install that includes `ModuleNotFoundError: No module named 'distutils'`, make sure to install
+> Python's `setuptools` package on your distro.
+For Ubuntu, use: `sudo apt install python3-setuptools`

 # Unit tests

 Unit tests are an ongoing saga, but the goal is to have most things covered with tests, if not all.  requestobot-server in particular is of particular